bradfitz/scanningcabinet/README.txt

    * I have a scanner.
 My friend's scanner is better.
 Borrowed that one.
 It has a sheet feeder.

-   * App Engine now has a Blob API (http://bit.ly/8K4FxM)
+   * App Engine now has a Blob API: http://bit.ly/8K4FxM

    * It should be easy to get documents online.
 Must minimize context switching between feeding the scanner and entering metadata.
 In fact,